These days, I’ve got music going during most of the rounds of golf I play.

 Well now, Blue Tees has released the follow-up to the Player: The Player+.

-The Blue Tees Player+ is hands down the best golf cart speaker I’ve ever used.
-Other brands have dabbled in this market and made some cool products, but this is the first one that puts it all together in a way that is truly enjoyable to use.
+For the last two years, the Player+ has been far and away my favorite golf Bluetooth speaker.
+Other brands have dabbled in this market and made some cool products, but this was the first one that puts it all together in a way that is truly enjoyable to use.

 The downside?
-In order to access all of the features like “drive distance” and hazard yardages – you’ll need to get the Player+ Premium membership for $49.99 a year (the first year is free).
+In order to access all of the features like “drive distance” and hazard yardages, you’ll need to get the Player+ Premium membership for $49.99 a year (the first year is free).
+For a better deal you can pay $99 for 3 years, which is actually one of the most reasonably priced subscriptions in golf.

-Even without it, it’s the best speaker on the market, but with it, despite the annoyance of another subscription, it’s truly next level when compared to anything else out there.
+Even without it, it’s among the best speakers on the market, but with it, despite the annoyance of another subscription, it truly is the best value out there.

 Read our full Blue Tees Player+ Speaker review.